jmbarrojr/SurfaceRoughnessStatistics/README.md

 For ASCII/CSV files, the X, Y, Z information should be formatted in each column.

-The supporting functions are nested at the bottom of this script.
+The supporting functions are packed as a MATLAB class in a separate file.
 Changing them may likely break the code and/or calculations.

 If a bug is detected, either open an issue on GitHub at https://github.com/jmbarrojr/SurfaceRoughnessStatistics/issues or send an email to julio.barros@gmail.com using "[BUG]" prefix in the email's subject.